Feature Post

 This doesn’t mean you can’t change your set point weight.
 If you think you’ve reached your set point, give yourself a month or two to maintain your weight and allow your metabolism to adapt before cutting calories and increasing your activity levels.

-What to Remind Yourself About If Your Weight Loss Stalls
+What to Remind Yourself About if Your Weight Loss Stalls

 If you stop losing weight despite sticking to a diet and workout plan, first, don’t be too hard on yourself.
 Instead, take a moment to celebrate what you’ve accomplished so far.
 Losing weight is hard work, and if you’ve reached a plateau, you’re closer to your goal than you were when you started.